-All About - La Cala/La Cala Finestrat
+All About - La Cala de Finestrat and Finestrat

 La Cala de Finestrat, the Beach

-Did you know - La Cala actually belongs to three municipalities, Benidorm, La Vila Joiosa and Finestrat, so, on more than one occasion you cross a street and change municipality
+Did you know - La Cala actually belongs to three municipalities, Benidorm, La Vila Joiosa and Finestrat, so, on more than one occasion you cross a street and change municipality.

 If you prefer a little quieter setting, walk away from the cafe area to the right side of the beach and, from here, there’s a small path around the headland where you can enjoy some fresh sea air and take lovely photos of Benidorm and the surrounding Mediterranean area.